Preservation Studies MA

 Students in the program learn preservation in the classroom and through hand’s-on preservation planning, historical research and exploration.
 They study the built environment and cultural landscape through courses taught by leading experts who teach in departments across the University and numerous professionals who do amazing work in regional and national preservation field.
 Class projects take advantage of the tremendous scope of preservation activity in the region, from large-scale regional initiatives to grassroots neighborhood efforts in cities and towns.
 Applicants should have a BA and demonstrated interest in the fields that contribute to historic preservation.

 The Preservation Studies Program has educated hundreds of preservation professionals, most of whom continue to pursue these careers in communities across the nation.
 Graduates of the Program have gone on to distinguished leadership positions in preservation, particularly in Boston and New England.
 The Program’s network within these communities, through its faculty and alumni, is among its greatest strengths.

-If you have any questions or are planning to be in Boston and would like to arrange a campus visit, please call (617) 353-2949 or send us an email.
+If you have any questions or are planning to be in Boston and would like to arrange a campus visit, please call (617) 353-2949 or click the button below.
 We would be happy to meet with you and arrange for you to speak with other faculty and students in the program.